pic

 Of course, it’s also possible that you just have “ordinary” dry skin, which would be the best-case scenario.

 To be clear, that doesn’t mean dry skin is necessarily harmless!
-Dry skin can lead to severe cracking and fissuring that’s not only painful, but in some cases can bleed or develop infections—a real problem for people with diabetes in particular.
+Dry skin can lead to severe cracking and fissuring that’s not only painful but, in some cases, can bleed or develop infections—a real problem for people with diabetes in particular.

 Furthermore, if you already have eczema, simple dry skin may sometimes trigger a stronger flare-up of the disease.

-Even though all these conditions appear very similar on the outside—and in some cases may have very similar symptoms—they are extremely different problems, with very different implications for prevention, treatment, and management.
+Even though all these conditions appear very similar on the outside—and in some cases, may have very similar symptoms—they are extremely different problems with very different implications for prevention, treatment, and management.

 Athlete’s foot should demand your attention because, unlike the other conditions on this list, it’s the only one that is contagious.
 A fungal infection can easily spread to other parts of your body, your toenails, and even other people you live with.

 The other side of that coin, however, is that athlete’s foot can also be cured by eliminating the fungus living on your skin.
-That doesn’t mean you won’t get re-infected later if you aren’t careful, but at the very least you can get rid of it with treatment and prevention!
+That doesn’t mean you won’t get re-infected later if you aren’t careful, but at the very least, you can get rid of it with treatment and prevention!

 Most mild-to-moderate athlete’s foot cases can be treated with over-the-counter antifungal creams, used as directed.
 Complete the full treatment course on the label!
-Don’t be tempted to quit using your cream early because your symptoms improved, or the infection will probably roar back to life.
+Don’t be tempted to quit using your cream early because your symptoms improve, or the infection will probably roar back to life.

 If home treatments don’t help or don’t last long, give us a call.